Education for Mental Health Resilience Office

 Regulating Emotions and Stress for pre-Service Teachers (RESST)

-RESST (Regulating Emotions and Stress for pre-Service Teachers) is a multi-year, national initiative led by McGill’s Faculty of Education to respond to the need to provide stress management and well-being instruction within teacher education curricula.
+RESST (Regulating Emotions and Stress for pre-Service Teachers) is a multi-year, national initiative led by McGill’s Faculty of Education to address the need for stress management and well-being instruction within teacher education curricula.
 This initiative has been made possible with generous funding from the Rossy Foundation.

 United Nations – World Youth Group Professional Development Project

-United Nations – World Youth Group Professional Development Project is a partnership between McGill’s Faculty of Education and World Youth Group of the United Nations which aims to provide educators globally with accessible, free resources to enhance educator and student stress management and well-being in the classroom.
-This project involves the international dissemination of multimedia materials and resources that can be used offline to share evidence-based strategies for stress management and well-being that can be used by both educators and students globally.
+United Nations – World Youth Group Professional Development Project is a partnership between McGill’s Faculty of Education and World Youth Group of the United Nations, which aims to provide educators across the globe with accessible, free resources to enhance educator and student stress management, ultimately augmenting well-being in the classroom.
+This project involves disseminating multimedia materials and resources internationally through digital platforms that can be accessed offline, which can then be used to share evidence-based strategies for stress management and well-being that benefits both educators and students around the world.

 Evaluating Alternative Approaches to Student Resilience

-Building The Evaluating Alternative Approaches to Student Resilience-Building project is a two-year collaboration with Concordia University’s Access Center for Students with Disabilities (ACSD).
-The aim of the project is to gain a better understanding of the experiences of students with disabilities in two areas: (1) their acceptability of differing modalities of resilience-building resources and (2) the effectiveness of these resources as evaluated via students’ reported stress, coping, efficacy, and well-being.
+The Evaluating Alternative Approaches to Student Resilience-Building project is a two-year collaboration with Concordia University’s Access Center for Students with Disabilities (ACSD).
+This project aims to better understand the experiences of students with disabilities in two areas: (1) their acceptability of differing modalities of resilience-building resources and (2) the effectiveness of these resources as evaluated via students’ reported stress, coping, efficacy, and well-being.

 EMHR Sample Materials